kanaka/instacheck/README.md

 Copyright © Joel Martin

 Distributed under the Mozilla Public License either version 2.0 or (at your option) any later version.
+See LICENSE for more details.